wwivbbs/docs/docs/cfg/wwivconfig.md

 The BBS requires you set the maximum number of users that can be on the system.
 This defaults to 500, but you may increase or decrease it.
-The absolute maximum is 32,767, but 2,000 is probably about the limit for performance reasons (i.e., the system slows down the more users you have).
+The absolute maximum is 32,767, but 2,000 is probably more than enough for a BBS now-a-days.

-**Caller number**
+**Total Calls**

 If you have converted to WWIV v4 from another BBS (possibly an earlier version of WWIV), you may set the current caller number with this option.
 This counter